MiraGhiat/Insight-Coding-Challenge/README.md

 ## Collecting tweets from the Twitter API
 [Back to Table of Contents](README.md#table-of-contents)

-Ideally, the updates of the average degree of a Twitter hashtag graph as each tweet arrives would be connected to the Twitter streaming API and would add new tweets to the end of `tweets.txt`.
+Ideally, the updates of the average degree of a Twitter hashtag graph as each tweet arrives would be connected to the Twitter streaming API and would add new tweets to the end of `jtweets.tson`.
 However, connecting to the API requires more system specific "dev ops" work, which isn't the primary focus for data engineers.
 Instead, you should simply assume that each new line of the text file corresponds to a new tweet and design your program to handle a text file with a large number of tweets.
 Your program should output the results to a text file named `output.txt` in the `tweet_output` directory.

 ## Writing clean, scalable, and well-tested code